Burlesque (musical): Background

-On 29 September 2023, it was announced that Steven Antin was writing and producing a stage musical adaptation of his 2010 film Burlesque.
+In 2023, it was announced that Steven Antin was writing and producing a stage musical adaptation of his 2010 film Burlesque.
 Christina Aguilera, who played the lead role in the film, joined the project as a producer.
-It was also announced that Aguilera, Sia, and Diane Warren returned to rework the songs they wrote for the original film, while Todrick Hall and Jess Folley were in charge of writing new songs.
+Aguilera, Sia, and Diane Warren returned to rework the songs they wrote for the original film, while Todrick Hall and Jess Folley were engaged to write new songs.

 In November 2023, the musical was officially announced, and producers confirmed that it would have its world premiere in the United Kingdom in 2024.

 Productions

 Manchester and Glasgow (2024)

 The musical premiered at the Manchester Opera House in Manchester, England, on 13 June 2024, where it ran until 29 June.
-The show then played at the Theatre Royal in Glasgow, Scotland, from September 11 to 28, 2024, and returned to Manchester from 3 October to 2 November.
+The show then played at the Theatre Royal in Glasgow, Scotland, from 11 to 28 September 2024, and returned to Manchester from 3 October to 2 November.

 The show was directed and choreographed by Nick Winston, and produced by Steven Antin, Christina Aguilera, Adam Paulden, Jason Haigh-Ellery, Sue Gilad, and Larry Rogowsky.
 Ryan-Lee Seager served as an associate director and choreographer, while Antin's sister, Robin Antin also served as an associate choreographer and a creative co-producer.
 The musical had costumes by Ryan Dawson Laight, scenic design by Soutra Gilmour, lighting by Jack Knowles, and sound by Ben Harrison.

 The original cast featured Jess Folley as Ali Rose, Jackie Burns as Tess, George Maguire as Vince, and Todrick Hall as Sean.